futurefbi07/neighborhood-map-project/README.md

 ## How to Run the APP

-Make sure Node.js is installed
+Make sure Node.js is installed <br>
-Clone this repo to a directory of your choosing using git clone Using the terminal: cd into the directory
+Clone this repo to a directory of your choosing using git clone <br>
+Using the terminal: cd into the directory<br>
-Using the terminal: `npm install` and once that is finished `npm start` The page should automatically load in browser via http://localhost:3000.
+Using the terminal: `npm install` and once that is finished `npm start`<br>
+The page should automatically load in browser via http://localhost:3000.<br>
 But, the App will not display until you edit the App.js file and enter your Client ID, Client Secret, and API Key where indicated.

 ## Dependencies